 b.
-Group Strategic Management Committee
+Strategic Management Meeting

-The Group Strategic Management Committee deliberates on and makes decisions about allocation of resources for the entire Group and matters needing coordination within the Group, as well as important matters that impact the entire Group.
+The Strategic Management Meeting deliberates on and makes decisions about allocation of resources for the entire UBE Group and matters needing coordination within the Group, as well as important matters that impact the entire Group, in accordance with the Group Management Guidelines and the Strategic Management Meeting Regulations.